 There are, however, risks of calcification in the breasts from fat injections.
 As a result, some surgeons worry that fat grafting can interfere with breast cancer screening.
 Further, patients seeking a large change in breast size may not be able to achieve their results with one fat grafting procedure.

-The cost for fat grafting is often more than that of breast augmentation.
+The cost of fat grafting is often more than that of breast augmentation.
 This means it is prohibitive for many patients.
 There is also a risk of lumps and nodules in the breasts.
-Indentations or irregularities can also occur at the site of the fat harvest, if your surgeon is inexperienced.
+Indentations or irregularities can also occur at the site of the fat harvest if your surgeon is inexperienced.

 Health Concerns with Fat Grafting

 Like all surgical procedures, there are risks involved with fat grafting.
 These include:

-- Possibility that some fat cells will leave the breast area
+- The possibility that some fat cells will leave the breast area

 - Necrosis – Death – of the fat cells